cheng6076/torch_examples/README.md

 #torch examples
-this is just examples for test, please do not use
+This are just some examples for test, please do not use